 🍱 The Real Price of Food in Japan (2025 Edition)

-Many people still think Japan is a “cheap” country.
+Many people still imagine Japan as a “cheap” country.

-But ask anyone living here, and you’ll hear the same thing:
+But ask anyone who actually lives here, and you’ll hear something like this:

-Welcome to the land of stealth inflation — where your potato chips stay the same price,
+Welcome to stealth inflation — where prices stay the same,

 🥩 Meat

-Chicken is the go-to protein for most Japanese families — cheap, tasty, and found everywhere.
+Chicken is the most common protein in Japan — affordable, versatile, and everywhere.

 • Chicken (per 100g): ¥100–150 ($0.70–1.00)